 A FESTIVAL FOR THE WHOLE FAMILY.

 Kids grow up so fast.
-They start out getting their faces painted and bouncing on the inflatable slide; and in an eye-blink, they’re up on stage in the Youth Talent Competition.
+They start out getting their faces painted and riding the ponies; and in an eye-blink, they’re up on stage in the Youth Talent Competition.

 Our kids’ programs are held both at Camp Ben McCulloch and the Salt Lick, and they change every year.
 At past festivals, kids have learned to build their own instruments; taken hula-hoop workshops; and marched in the Kids’ Earth Day Parade.
 Here are some of the usual highlights:

 At the Salt Lick: